System Design Space

 IPv6: NDP (ICMPv6) + OSPFv3 + MP-BGP for IPv6 paths.

-Architecture impact: Operations need explicit RA/NDP checks, IPv6 announcements validation, and prefix filters.
+Architecture impact: Operations need explicit checks for RA/NDP behavior, IPv6 route announcements, and prefix filtering.

 Traffic engineering and resilience

-IPv4: Load balancing and failover are often entangled with NAT-era workarounds.
+IPv4: Load balancing and failover are often tied to NAT-era workarounds.

-IPv6: Paths are usually cleaner; dual-stack requires independent IPv4/IPv6 SLI/SLO tracking.
+IPv6: Paths are usually cleaner, but dual-stack requires separate IPv4 and IPv6 service-level tracking.

-Architecture impact: Latency/loss should be measured per address family with controlled fallback behavior.
+Architecture impact: Latency and loss should be measured per address family with an explicit fallback strategy.

 Typical IPv4 traffic path